 - Don’t add too much water.
-Or else your rice will be like porridge!
 The general ratio for cooking rice is 1 part rice to 2 parts water – I like to start with a little less and only add more if the rice needs it.

 - Don’t stir the rice too much.
 In fact, actively avoid stirring the rice.
-If you stir the rice it becomes sticky – just leave it to do it’s thing!
+If you stir the rice it becomes sticky.

 - Don’t touch the rice.
 Once the rice is boiling we are going to cover it for 10 minutes and cook on low.
 During this time don’t touch it, don’t open the lid to look at it, don’t even THINK ABOUT IT.
-If you think about your rice, the rice gods will enter your kitchen and set a curse on your rice so it sticks to the bottom of the pan.
-Believe me.
+Just let it do it’s thing!

 If you are preparing this rice ahead of time, make sure to follow food safety guidelines when it comes to storing and reheating.

-- 1 1/2 cups/ 270 grams White Basmati Rice or brown rice – see notes
+- 1 ½ cups/ 270 grams White Basmati Rice see notes for brown rice option

 - 1 clove Garlic